noahehall/theBookOfNoah/architecture/_functional_programming.md

 # programming paradigms
-	- reactive programming
-		- facilitates working with data flow and propagation of change
-		- extremely importaant ahen delaing with asynchronous or event based code
 	- functional programming
 		- a way of writing code (and nothing else)
+		- refers to the declarative evaluation of ppure functions to create immutable programs by avoiding extenrally observable side efects
 		- a software development style that places a major emphasis on the use of functions
 		- purpose is to dabstract control flows and operations on data with fucntions in ordder to avoid side effects and reduce mutation of state in an applicaations
+		-
+	- reactive programming
+		- facilitates working with data flow and propagation of change
+		- extremely importaant ahen delaing with asynchronous or event based code
 	- object oriented programming
 	- declarative programming
 		- expresses a set of oeprations without revealing how their implen=meneted or how data flows through them